-Collecting comics has a strange way of leading you down various paths – one day you’re collecting gga, the next motorcycle covers, and then superheroes, superheroes on motorcycles, football covers, etc.,
+Collecting comics has a strange way of leading you down various paths – one day you’re collecting gga, the next motorcycle covers, and then superheroes, superheroes on motorcycles, etc.,

 Human Torch, Sub-Mariner and Captain America were the most popular heroes to emerge from the 1940s startup Timely Comics by Martin Goodman.
-The Marvel franchise we know today started here.
-Its first effort, Marvel Comics #1 (Oct.
-1939), featured the first appearance of android superhero, the Human Torch by Carl Burgos.
-The issue is also considered the first major appearance of Namor, the Sub-Mariner by Bill Everett.
+The Marvel movie franchise we know today started with that publishers first issue, Marvel Comics #1 (Oct.
+1939).
+It featured the first appearance of android superhero, the Human Torch by Carl Burgos.
+The issue is also the first major appearance of Namor, the Sub-Mariner by Bill Everett.
 That comic sold 80,000 copies which prompted a second printing (with cover dated November 1939) that sold approximately 800,000 issues.

-My copy of Human Torch (#23 June 1946) is yet another classic Schomburg cover – complete with what might well be the “true” origin of Bender the robot.
+My copy of Human Torch #23 (June 1946) is yet another classic Schomburg cover – complete with what might well be the “true” origin of Bender the robot.
 Interestingly the character Human Torch itself is actually a robot (“a synthetic man” or android) created by Professor Phineas T. Horton.
 The robot has a fascinating “defect” – when exposed to air it explodes into flame.
 Eventually it learns how to ignite the flame by using the words “Flame On.”
-One main vulnerability (to water) created a natural contrast with the Sub-Mariner that led to one of the greatest match-ups in comic history.
+One main vulnerability (to water, naturally) created a contrast with the Sub-Mariner (who lived underwater) that led to one of the greatest superhero match-ups in comic history.